yuanjielu-64/yuanjielu-64.github.io/_pages/research.md

 ---

 ## 🔬 Research Themes
 ### **Deep Learning & Reinforcement Learning for Autonomous Robot Navigation**
 Developing learning-based approaches for robot perception, planning, and control that enable adaptive navigation in dynamic environments.
 ### **AI-driven Decision-Making for Robot Motion Planning and Control**
 Leveraging AI methods to enhance decision-making across motion planning and control.
 ### **LLMs and VLMs for Low-Level Decision-Making in Robot Navigation**
 Investigating how LLMs and VLMs can be used for **direct low-level decision-making** in robot navigation.
-Rather than limiting foundation models to high-level reasoning, the goal is to explore their potential to generate immediate motion commands and reactive control actions.

 ---

 ### **Future Work: Legged & Humanoid Navigation**
 My future research focuses on **navigation** (path planning and spatial reasoning) for legged robots, including **locomotion** (gait generation and motor control).
 **Next challenges:**
 - Quadruped climbing and navigation on non-planar terrain
 - Humanoid robots: climbing obstacles and dynamic balance